 Seizures (fits) are the result of abnormal electrical activity in the brain.
-Seizures may occur during the acute illness and/or develop weeks, months, or even in some cases, years afterwards.
+Seizures may occur during the acute illness and/or develop weeks, months, or even in some cases, years afterwards depending on the type of encephalitis.
 Seizures may be classified into different types depending on: